Catherine Tresa: Career

 Catherine made her acting debut in 2010 Kannada film Shankar IPS opposite Duniya Vijay.
 Catherine went on to act in the Malayalam films, The Thriller and Uppukandam Brothers: Back in Action.
 In 2011, she did a role in the Kannada film Vishnu that she said was "equally opposite to her real life".

-It was followed by the Kannada film Godfather opposite Upendra, which was directed by cinematographer turned film-maker Sethu Sriram.
+It was followed by the Kannada film Godfather (2012) opposite Upendra, which was directed by cinematographer turned film-maker Sethu Sriram.
 Catherine's character in the film was that of an older mentally challenged woman.
 Her performance earned her her first nomination for an award in the Best Supporting Actress category at the 60th Filmfare Awards South.

 She next signed up for Chammak Challo directed by Neelakanta, in which she played "an urbane, bold and dynamic girl".
 It released in February 2013 and failed at the box office, but she got noticed and received positive reviews.
 APHerald.com called her "a treat to watch" and 123telugu.com noted that "she has the potential to be a superstar in future if she plays her cards right".

 Catherine played one of the female leads in Puri Jagannadh's Telugu film Iddarammayilatho.
 The film released in June 2013 and won her rave reviews.
 Times of India reported "Catherine Tresa perfectly suits the character of Akanksha".
 Shirirag.com called her "cigarette smoking hot" while Idlebrain Jeevi in his review noted "with a bit of fine-tuning she can become big in Telugu films".

-Catherine next appeared in Paisa by Krishna Vamsi playing a Muslim in the film, "who is sweet, very inhibited and talks a lot with her eyes" and called it "a total contrast to what I play[ed] in Chammak Challo".
-In 2014, she made her foray into the Tamil film industry with Madras in which she starred opposite Karthi.
-The second Tamil film is the S Thanu production, Kanithan directed by débutante Santosh in which she will be starring opposite Atharvaa.
-She then appeared in two Telugu films: Gunasekhar's Rudhramadevi, the first Indian 3D historic film, and Erra Bus, directed and produced by Dasari Narayana Rao.
+Catherine next appeared in Paisa (2014) by Krishna Vamsi playing a Muslim girl in the film, "who is sweet, very inhibited and talks a lot with her eyes" and called it "a total contrast to what I play[ed] in Chammak Challo".
+She made her foray into the Tamil film industry with Madras (2014) in which she starred opposite Karthi.
+She then appeared in two Telugu films: Erra Bus (2014), directed and produced by Dasari Narayana Rao. followed by Gunasekhar's Rudhramadevi (2015). the first Indian 3D historic film.